impredicative/podgenai/README.md

 # podgenai
-**podgenai** is a Python 3.12 application to generate approximately an hour-long informational audio podcast mp3 file on a given topic using the GPT-4 LLM.
+**podgenai** is a Python 3.12 application to generate approximately an hour-long informational audiobook podcast mp3 file on a given topic using the GPT-4 LLM.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

 This very much is hurriedly-written alpha software, but it is tested to work, and the used prompts have been customized to obtain reasonable results.